PnS2019/pns2019.github.com/session_03.md

 We have to remember that DL consists of many useful and powerful tools.
 However, DL alone is not AI, or Machine Learning.

 __Remark__: To be exact, differentiable models are the largest family of DL models.
 However, there are DL models that are not differentiable and do not use SGD to optimize (e.g., some Reinforcement Learning algorithms).

+__Remark__: Readers may wonder if _Machine Learning_ is an equally bad name.
+I would argue differently, for the reasons that ML was founded on the basis of determining quality of a predictor and in that case, more humble about its claims.

 ## Artificial Neuron